DaheeMATTANA/Project-Urban-Airflow-Pipeline/README.md

   Allows running `dbt build` manually against a chosen environment.

 You can download these artifacts locally with the `make download-preprod` or `make download-prod` commands.
+After downloading the artifacts it is important to run the `make restore-right` command to unblock acces for local development & Airflow.

 ---